-Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers

-Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
+Services that are covered for you What you must pay when you get these services a group modality either in a professional office or in a hospital outpatient clinic or program.
+Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
 Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost sharing amounts for outpatient surgery.
-Even if you stay in the hospital overnight, you might still be considered an "outpatient."

-\$275 copayment for each covered surgery or surgical procedure performed as an outpatient at a hospital

-\$200 copayment for each covered surgery or surgical procedure performed at an Ambulatory Surgical Center

-After any applicable physician's office visit copayments, you pay no copayment for each covered surgery or surgical procedure performed in a doctor's office.
+Even if you stay in the hospital overnight, you might still be considered an outpatient.
+In Network \$360 copayment for each covered surgery or surgical procedure performed as an outpatient at a hospital \$350 copayment for each covered surgery or surgical procedure performed at an Ambulatory Surgical Center After any applicable physician's office visit copayments, you pay no copayment for each covered surgery or surgical procedure performed in a doctor's office.
 You pay no copayment for a screening exam of the colon when it includes a biopsy or removal of any growth during the procedure.
 In this case, when you get these services from a provider in our network, you do not have to pay the outpatient surgery or ambulatory surgical center copayment.
 Prior authorization rules may apply.
 Please contact the plan for details.

-Over-the-counter supplies

-Your plan includes a \$40 quarterly allowance to be used toward the purchase of over-the-counter (OTC) health and wellness supplies, such as bandages, aspirin and cough syrup.
+Over-the-counter supplies Your plan includes a \$70 quarterly allowance to be used toward the purchase of over-the-counter (OTC) health and wellness supplies, such as bandages, aspirin and cough syrup.
 We will mail you a benefit card that can be used at any retail pharmacy or online for qualified items.
-For
+For more information, please call Customer Care at 1-800-982-3117.
 There is no coinsurance, copayment, or deductible for the over-the-counter supplies benefit.
+Partial hospitalization services and Intensive outpatient services Partial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in In Network \$35 copayment for each covered partial hospitalization visit or intensive outpatient service visit